'Rose du Bengale' rose Description

-Light pink to deep pink.
-[Red.
-[Crimson.]]
+Crimson.
 None / no fragrance.
-Small to medium, medium, medium to large, semi-double (9-16 petals), semi-double to double, reflexed bloom form.
-Blooms in flushes throughout the season, occasional repeat later in the season.
+Medium to large, semi-double to double, reflexed bloom form.
+Occasional repeat later in the season.
 Glandular sepals buds.

 Short, bushy.
-Medium, large, glossy, light green, dark green foliage.
+Large, glossy, dark green foliage.
 5 to 7 leaflets.

 Height of 2' to 4' 11" (60 to 150 cm).